dshieble/dshieble.github.io/_posts/2015-08-10-musical-tensorflow-rbm.md

 Unlike discriminative models, we can also use generative models to create synthetic data by directly sampling from the modelled probability distributions.
 I think that this is pretty damn awesome, and I’m going to prove it to you.
 But first, let’s talk about RBMs.

 ### The Restricted Boltzman Machine
 RBMs are awesome models, but if you have never encountered them before, they can be a little complex.
-I’m going to quickly review the important points below, but if you want understand them in more detail, the following resources may be helpful:
+I’m going to quickly review the details below, but if you want understand them more thoroughly, the following resources may be helpful:

 * This article contains a good, very [visual description of RBMs](http://deeplearning4j.org/restrictedboltzmannmachine.html).
 Also includes a DL4J implementation.